Doctor of Philosophy

 Together, these studies advance our understanding of the intracellular behaviour of B. cenocepacia in macrophages.
 Further investigation into the remaining SCOTS-identified genes, as well as putative secreted effectors, will provide a better understanding of the adaptive responses of intracellular B. cenocepacia, leading to life in a phagosomal niche and host cell cytotoxicity.

 Tolman, Jennifer S., "The intracellular behaviour of Burkholderia cenocepacia in murine macrophages" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 338.